LuxProvide/SCynergy2026-GeoAI/docs/index.md

 ### Part 2 — Hands-on (60 minutes)
 You will work through three notebooks:

-1. **Data Acquisition**

-- Search and select satellite data using STAC
+1. **Data Acquisition**: Search and select satellite data using STAC

-2. **Data Packaging**

-- Align and transform data into model-ready format
+2. **Data Packaging**: Align and transform data into model-ready format

-3. **Model Inference**

-- Run TerraMind to detect flooded areas
+3. **Model Inference**: Run TerraMind to detect flooded areas

 ---